bootdotdev/blog/content/about.md

 For example, you might learn in a course that PostgreSQL is a relational database that isn’t optimized to scale horizontally.
 However, from an experienced mentor, you’ll hear a real story about how their company used PostgresDB up until they had 20 million users, and that a specific issue with user notifications forced them to consider a different technology.

-## There is something magical about learning with others.
+## There is something magical about learning with others

 Similar to gaining insights from mentors, it's important to have peers at your same level you can learn with.

 * The motivation provided by a good group of peers is strong.
 You can keep each other accountable and moving forward.
 * Teaching a concept is the one of the best ways to learn it deeper yourself.
 You will reinforce your learning on that topic in a serious way.

-## Mastery is important, grades are not.
+## Mastery is important, grades are not

 Students shouldn't move from one concept to the next until they’ve shown mastery of the first.
 In traditional schooling, that means only A-students would move on to the next class.